macchina/mcp2515/README.md

 mcp2515
 =======

-Arduino library for the Microchip MCP2515 CAN controller
+Macchina library to facilitate CAN functionality with the onboard Microchip MCP2515 CAN controller